An updated measurement of the Hubble constant from near-infrared observations of Type Ia supernovae: Discussion

 Interestingly, in most cases the scatter of the samples is lower with respect to baseline, with the exception of $J$-band CSP calibrators and the $H$-band CfA objects in the Hubble-flow, confirming the expectation that the more homogeneous data reduces errors and other historic data is likely to be driving the scatter up.
 Particularly noteworthy is the scatter of the calibrator sample in the $H$ band where it is reduced from the baseline 0.160 to 0.128 mag, more in line with the Hubble flow.

 $H_0$ values increase in all cases, the highest value being 3.4 km~s$^{-1}$~Mpc$^{-1}$ larger, around a 4.7\% from the baseline value, in the case of using only CSP SNe Ia and the $H$ band.
 The main reason of the higher value of $H_0$ comes is that the mean absolute magnitudes of these samples are 0.1 fainter ($-$18.48 mag in $J$ and $-$18.27 mag in $H$) compared to baseline.

-In the future, better calibration in the NIR will be important to improve upon these constraints.
+We attribute these differences among subsamples to past inhomogeneities of the NIR systems, filters, zero points, etc. As a way around this problem, we highlight that, in the future, better calibration in the NIR will be important to improve upon these constraints.